rlk/GLFundamentals/README.md

 #### The Best

 - Initialize and return an OpenGL program object using the named vertex and fragment shader source files.
-Return 0 on failure.
+On failure, print a message to `stderr` and return 0.

         GLuint init_program(const char *vert_filename,
                             const char *frag_filename)

 #### The Rest

 - Link and return a new program object with the given vertex and fragment shader objects.
-Return 0 on failure.
+On failure, print a message to `stderr` and return 0.

         GLuint init_program(GLuint vert_shader,
                             GLuint frag_shader)

-- Load the named file into a newly-allocated buffer.
-Append nul.

-        char *read_shader_source(const char *filename)

 - Compile and return a new shader of the given type using the given GLSL source string.
-Return 0 on failure.
+On failure, print a message to `stderr` and return 0.

         GLuint init_shader(GLenum type, const char *source)

+- Load the named file into a newly-allocated, nul-terminated buffer.
+Return `NULL` on failure.

+        char *read_shader_source(const char *filename)

 - Check the shader compile status.
-If failed, print the log to `stream`.
+On failure, print the log to `stream`.
 Return status.

         bool report_shader_status(GLuint shader, FILE *stream = stderr)

 - Check the program link status.
-If failed, print the log to `stream`.
+On failure, print the log to `stream`.
 Return status.

         bool report_program_status(GLuint program, FILE *stream = stderr)